Qubinode/qubinode-installer/README.md

 Review the link on how to create a lvm for the /kvm/ directory.
 * https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/logical_volume_manager_administration/lvm_examples

-* Downloaded a RHEL 7.6 KVM image from redhat.com to the /kvm/data directory
+**Download a RHEL 7.6 KVM image from redhat.com and place it into the /kvm/data directory**
 - Deployed with Red Hat Enterprise Linux 7.6 KVM Guest Image: https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.6/x86_64/product-software

 ## Quick start